dl9pf/meta-spdxscanner/README.md

 meta-spdxscanner supports the following SPDX create tools.
 1. fossology REST API (Can work with fossology after 3.5.0)
-2. fossdriver (Can work with fossology 3.5.0)
+2. fossdriver (Can work with fossology)
+3. cancode-toolkit
-3. DoSOCSv2 (Scanner comes from fossology 3.4.0)
+4. DoSOCSv2 (Scanner comes from fossology 3.4.0)

 # This layer supplys invoking scanners as following: